 As Alpha waves are also indicative of a relaxed state of mind, an excess of these waves in the frontal lobes has shown to indicate ADHD and depressive symptoms.

 Beta Brainwaves (12 – 40 Hz) – Conscious Reasoning

 These brainwaves are the 2nd fastest type of brain frequency and most accurately associated with the engaged brain.

 The downside of Beta brainwaves is that too much causes anxiety and stress.
 An intense Beta brainwave session, like taking an IQ test, may sometimes result in a mild headache as the blood flow to the brain increases.
 Still, you can seize the positive aspects and avoid the negative part of Beta brainwaves by taking breaks between sessions of deep concentration.
-The benefits include (4):
+The benefits of maximizing Beta brainwaves include (4):

 An increased level of alertness